 Use a Separate Domain for Marketing emails

 Send marketing emails from a separate domain which is primarily for marketing.
 For example at LetsVenture, we send marketing emails to startups from firstname.lastname@example.org domain instead of the regular letsventure.com domain.
 This way, we ensure that the reputation of our primary domain doesn’t get adversely impacted.
 Otherwise, in the worst case, even regular emails from your main domain could get marked as spam or promotion by Gmail which is not a nice situation to be in.
 So, while we send our promotional emails from the letsventure.co.in domain, transactional emails (e.g password resets, order details, etc) are sent from letsventure.com domain only.

 Next thing you need to do is add SPF and DKIM settings to your MailChimp or SendGrid account (or whatever tool you use).
 Note that these settings need to be done in your G suite admin account as well (or whatever email provider you use for your domain).

 What is SPF?

-SPF is a security setting that ensures that only email servers approved by you are able to send emails on behalf of your domain.
-Note that SPF setting is added using the DNS records.
+A security setting, SPF ensures that only approved email servers are able to send emails on behalf of your domain.
+Use DNS records to add SPF settings.
 For example for letsventure.com domain, we allow only AWS, Mandrill and MailChimp to send emails using letsventure.com domain email address.
 Any other server trying to send email from letsventure.com email address will fail the SPF test and therefore likely to be caught by the email clients.